coveo/source.coveo.com/_posts/2016-09-12-sitecore-powershell-module-with-Coveo.md

 * Contains is considered an advanced field query in Coveo, which required the field to be a facet.
 I would not recommend _uniqueid as a facet since it contains a lot of unique values, so I changed the operator to an Equals.

-* Coveo will usually create one index per database, which means that the _uniqueid field will return a single value against the Coveo_master_index, not two like in the Lucene example.
+* Coveo usually creates one index per database, which means that the _uniqueid field will return a single value against the Coveo_master_index, not two like in the Lucene example.

 * When returning a specific amount of results, the Lucene example used a First 1000.
-I changed it to 100, since Coveo by default will return less values for performance reasons.
+I changed it to 100, since Coveo, by default, will return less values for performance reasons.
 You can increase this value in the config file: https://developers.coveo.com/display/SitecoreV4/Retrieving+Large+Sets+of+Items+Using+LINQ

-* _template does not contain any dashes when indexed by Coveo, templateid will however.
+* _template does not contain any dashes when indexed by Coveo.
+However, templateid will .
 So I removed the dashes in my query, but I could also simply change the field for templateid.

 And that's it!
 Thanks again to [Cognifide] (https://www.cognifide.com/) for creating the module and to anyone who contributed to it.